eclipse-iofog/iofog.org/content/docs/1.2.0/tools/iofogctl.md

 iofogctl connect my-ctrl --kube-config ~/.kube/conf --email EMAIL --pass PASSWORD
 ```

-Note that you must specify an empty or non-existent namespace when you use the connect command.
+Note that we must specify an empty or non-existent namespace when we use the connect command.
 This is because each cluster should be in its own namespace.

-## Deploy Agent In The ioFog Stack
+## Deploy Agent on the ioFog Stack

-We can now deploy Agents to a namespace that has a working Controller connected.
-Here, `my-first-agent` is the agent name, `1.2.3.4` is the external IP that iofogctl can access, and `/home/username/.ssh/agent-key` is the key that needs to be authorized on the agent.
+Let's deploy Agents to a namespace that has a working Controller connected.
+Here, `my-first-agent` is the agent name, `1.2.3.4` is the external IP that `iofogctl` can access, and `/home/username/.ssh/agent-key` is the key that needs to be authorized on the agent.

-The node that will be hosting our Agent needs to be accessible via SSH, as it is the only way `iofogctl` can deploy the software and provision and register the Agent on that node.
+The node that will be hosting our Agent needs to be accessible via SSH, since it is the only way `iofogctl` can deploy the software and provision and register the Agent on that node.

 ```bash
 iofogctl deploy agent my-first-agent --user username --host 1.2.3.4 --key-file /home/username/.ssh/agent-key